asahi417/analogy-language-model/README.md

 ```

 ## Run Experiment
-Following script allows to reproduce our result in the paper.
+Following scripts reproduce our results in the paper.
 ```bash
 # get result for our main AP score
 python experiments/experiment_ppl_variants.py